siderolabs/talos/website/content/v1.15/reference/configuration/hypervisor/virtualmachineconfig.md

 ## cpu {#VirtualMachineConfig.cpu}

-VirtualMachineCPU describes the processors presented to the guest.
+VirtualMachineCPU describes the processors presented to the guest and the host time they may consume.

+There is deliberately no matching memory ceiling.
+Guest memory is already fixed by `memory.size`, and libvirt advises against a QEMU memory hard limit: the emulator's own footprint over guest RAM is not predictable, and a limit guessed too low has the kernel kill the virtual machine.